elspethr/measuring_reciprocity/README.md

 ##### Kangiqsujuaq

 Related publication:  Ready, E. and Power, E.A., 2018.
-[Why wage earners hunt: Food sharing, social structure, and influence in an arctic mixed economy.](https://www.journals.uchicago.edu/doi/full/10.1086/696018) *Current Anthropology* 59(1): 74-97.
+[Why wage earners hunt: Food sharing, social structure, and influence in an Arctic mixed economy.](https://www.journals.uchicago.edu/doi/full/10.1086/696018) *Current Anthropology* 59(1): 74-97.

 Requests to access these data should be directed to Elspeth Ready, elspeth_ready@eva.mpg.de